Neo23x0/yarGen/README.md

 ```
 usage: yarGen.py [-h] [-m M] [-y min-size] [-z min-score] [-x high-scoring]
-                 [-s max-size] [-rc maxstrings] [--excludegood]
+                 [-w superrule-overlap] [-s max-size] [-rc maxstrings]
+                 [--excludegood] [-o output_rule_file] [-e output_dir_strings]
-                 [-o output_rule_file] [-a author] [-r ref] [-l lic]
-                 [-p prefix] [-b identifier] [--score] [--nosimple]
+                 [-a author] [-r ref] [-l lic] [-p prefix] [-b identifier]
-                 [--nomagic] [--nofilesize] [-fm FM] [--globalrule]
+                 [--score] [--strings] [--nosimple] [--nomagic] [--nofilesize]
-                 [--nosuper] [--update] [-g G] [-u] [-c] [-i I] [--dropzone]
+                 [-fm FM] [--globalrule] [--nosuper] [--update] [-g G] [-u]
-                 [--nr] [--oe] [-fs size-in-MB] [--noextras] [--debug]
+                 [-c] [-i I] [--dropzone] [--nr] [--oe] [-fs size-in-MB]
-                 [--opcodes] [-n opcode-num]
+                 [--noextras] [--debug] [--trace] [--opcodes] [-n opcode-num]

 yarGen

 optional arguments:
   -h, --help            show this help message and exit

 Rule Creation:
   -m M                  Path to scan for malware
   -y min-size           Minimum string length to consider (default=8)
-  -z min-score         Minimum score to consider (default=5)
+  -z min-score          Minimum score to consider (default=0)
   -x high-scoring       Score required to set string as 'highly specific
                         string' (default: 30)
+  -w superrule-overlap  Minimum number of strings that overlap to create a
+                        super rule (default: 5)
   -s max-size           Maximum length to consider (default=128)
   -rc maxstrings        Maximum number of strings per rule (default=20,
                         intelligent filtering will be applied)
   --excludegood         Force the exclude all goodware strings

 Rule Output:
   -o output_rule_file   Output rule file
+  -e output_dir_strings
+                        Output directory for string exports
   -a author             Author Name
   -r ref                Reference (can be string or text file)
   -l lic                License
   -p prefix             Prefix for the rule description
   -b identifier         Text file from which the identifier is read (default:
                         last folder name in the full path, e.g. "myRAT" if -m
                         points to /mnt/mal/myRAT)
   --score               Show the string scores as comments in the rules
+  --strings             Show the string scores as comments in the rules
   --nosimple            Skip simple rule creation for files included in super
                         rules
   --nomagic             Don't include the magic header condition statement
   --nofilesize          Don't include the filesize condition statement
   -fm FM                Multiplier for the maximum 'filesize' condition value
                         (default: 3)
   --globalrule          Create global rules (improved rule set speed)
   --nosuper             Don't try to create super rules that match against
                         various files

 Database Operations:
   --update              Update the local strings and opcodes dbs from the
                         online repository
   -g G                  Path to scan for goodware (dont use the database
                         shipped with yaraGen)
   -u                    Update local standard goodware database with a new
                         analysis result (used with -g)
   -c                    Create new local goodware database (use with -g and
                         optionally -i "identifier")
   -i I                  Specify an identifier for the newly created databases
                         (good-strings-identifier.db, good-opcodes-
                         identifier.db)

 General Options:
   --dropzone            Dropzone mode - monitors a directory [-m] for new
                         samples to processWARNING: Processed files will be
                         deleted!
   --nr                  Do not recursively scan directories
   --oe                  Only scan executable extensions EXE, DLL, ASP, JSP,
                         PHP, BIN, INFECTED
   -fs size-in-MB        Max file size in MB to analyze (default=10)
   --noextras            Don't use extras like Imphash or PE header specifics
   --debug               Debug output
+  --trace               Trace output

 Other Features:
   --opcodes             Do use the OpCode feature (use this if not enough high
                         scoring strings can be found)
   -n opcode-num         Number of opcodes to add if not enough high scoring
                         string could be found (default=3)
 ```

 ## Best Practice